sabrinamerkin/sabrinamerkin.github.io/_posts/2023-06-15-World-Bank.md

 | Afghanistan	| AFG	| PPG, official creditors (DIS, current US$)	| DT.DIS.OFFT.CD	| 72894453.700000003

 This reveals the amount of debt owed by Afghanistan in 10 different debt indicators.
-However, the amount of distinct countries in the table remains unknown.
+However, the number of distinct countries in the table remains unknown.

 ``` sql
 %%sql